TypicalFunktion/MMM-ImageInfo/README.md

 # MMM-ImageInfo

-A MagicMirror² module that displays information about the current background image from the MMM-Wallpaper module, with a focus on showing the original creation date of photographs.
+A MagicMirror² module that displays information about the current background image from the MMM-Wallpaper module, with a focus on showing the original creation date and location of photographs.

 ![MMM-ImageInfo Example](https://example.com/mmm-imageinfo-screenshot.jpg)

 ## Features

 - Shows the filename of the current background image
-- Displays the original creation date of the image (extracted from EXIF data when available)
+- Displays the original creation date of the image
+- Shows location information (city, state) if available in image metadata
 - Updates automatically when the wallpaper changes
 - Configurable display options (position, formatting, etc.)
 - Works seamlessly with MMM-Wallpaper module